-Factory ground clearance on a H3 Hummer is less than ideal at 10 1/2 inches, which is why it constantly gets hung up on the cross-members and looks like a turtle.
-I was disappointed, to say the least, when I realized just how far I had step backwards with my H3 Hummer compared to my previous vehicle.
+Factory ground clearance on an H3 Hummer is less than ideal at 10 1/2 inches, which is why it constantly gets hung up on the cross-members and looks like a turtle.
+I was disappointed, to say the least when I realized just how far I had a stepped backward with my H3 Hummer compared to my previous vehicle.
 The feeling is a terrible one, but I know in my heart that not enough work has been done yet to the H3 Hummer before I will throw in the towel.

 The first step to gaining better ground clearance with the H3 Hummer is bigger tires.
-Normally this is the second step for most most vehicles.
-However from the factory, the H3 Hummer can fit massive 315/75r16 tires with out any problems.
-I personally can’t find a single good reason to go any bigger than 35 inch tires.
-So I choose to go with General Grabber Red Letter 315/75r16 tires this time around because I wanted a tire that was more road friendly than my past choices.
-While these tires aren’t the quietest tires at this size, I feel that they a great compromise between on road driving and great off-road performance.
+Normally this is the second step for most vehicles.
+However, from the factory, the H3 Hummer can fit massive 315/75r16 tires without any problems.
+I personally can’t find a single good reason to go any bigger than 35-inch tires.
+So I choose to go with General Grabber Red Letter 315/75r16 tires this time around because I wanted a tire that was more road-friendly than my past choices.
+While these tires aren’t the quietest tires at this size, I feel that they a great compromise between on-road driving and great off-road performance.

-At the same time you raise the front-end by cranking on the torsion bars, I recommend getting extend shackles for the rear suspension.
+At the same time, you raise the front-end by cranking on the torsion bars, I recommend getting extend shackles for the rear suspension.
 Extend shackles are dead simple and have been used for years with off-road vehicles.
 They replace the weak factory shackles, raise the vehicle, and allow the rear end to do more work off-road.
-There is a small problem that everyone should be aware of when putting extended shackles on a H3.
-The shackles raise the ride height and extend the factory shocks to a position outside the factory specs and this can lead to damaging the shocks from over extending.
-However, if you happen to have the H3 Hummer high clearance leaf spring mounts, the shock is relocated higher up in relationship to the axle and puts back in the factory specs.
+There is a small problem that everyone should be aware of when putting extended shackles on an H3.
+The shackles raise the ride height and extend the factory shocks to a position outside the factory specs and this can lead to damaging the shocks from overextending.
+However, if you happen to have the H3 Hummer high clearance leaf spring mounts, the shock is relocated higher up in relation to the axle and puts back in the factory specs.